A new season is starting to sneak up on us… you can almost see signs of Fall. Even down here in the South too!

 Create an Fall Observation Sheet

-Here’s a few things we discovered on our walks after school this week.
+Here’s a few things we discovered on our walks after school this week as we welcomed fall.

 Create a Fall Journal